 Rats and Mice:

-Mammary Tumors - lumps that can appear anywhere on the body.
+• Mammary Tumours - Lumps that can appear anywhere on the body.

-Dental Disease - Often is overgrown teeth and will need to take your mice or rat to the vet.
+• Dental Disease - Often is overgrown teeth and you will need to take your mice or rat to the vet.

 Desexing